A one Time-Procedure

 Cost of the implant

 Medicare and Medicaid will cover all costs for this implant.

 Cause of injuries were due to assembly defect in early production.
 There has been a recall

 “In so holding, the court makes no determination on federal preemption at this time.
 Rather, the court has determined that plaintiff has merely sufficiently pleaded enough facts to overcome a motion to dismiss as to the preemption issue,” Cogburn said.

-Talk to your doctor before making any decisions about change.
-Not all people can have this procedure done so do more research to find out if this is right for you.
+Talk to your doctor before making any decisions about changes in your regimen.
+Not all people can have this procedure done, so do more research to find out if this is right for you.

 Take a shortsurvey, is it right for you?